About This Chapter

 3. CSET Exam Dates

-Test dates for the various CSET examination subjects are offered multiple times each year.
+Test dates for most of the CSET examination subjects are offered during testing windows, though a few are available continuously throughout the year.
 For more specific information about CSET test dates, read on.

 4. CSET Passing Rate